Practicum Counselor Training

 For full consideration, apply by January 15.
 Application review will begin in January and continue until positions are filled.
 Please send application materials and questions directly to Dr. Hou at [email protected].

-Guidelines for former clients as potential trainees: If you are applying to become a Practicum Counselor and have been a client here at CAPS, please notify the Practicum Coordinator.
+If you are applying to become a Practicum Counselor and have been a client here at CAPS, please notify the Practicum Coordinator.
 You will not be asked to disclose any information about your treatment other than which CAPS clinicians you have seen.
 The purpose of this conversation is to help us mitigate any negative consequences from potential multiple relationships.